All about the joint-ownership property laws in Dubai

 ROLE OF DLD

 - DLD will prepare a register for jointly owned real estate properties.
 The register will include information such as the names of owners, members of the owners’ committee and information about the developers and operators of the project.
-It will also include pertinent details relating to the building’s management like the share of maintenance costs payable by each owner, the facility management company responsible for managing common areas and amenities of the joint property.
+It will also include pertinent details relating to the building’s management like the share of maintenance costs payable by each owner and the facility management company responsible for managing common areas and amenities of the joint property.

 - DLD will also register all contracts related to the management of jointly owned real estate development or the common areas and the areas owned by the developer.
 The developers must also clearly define the common areas and amenities in the building.